4. Paradis

 Listening and Mutual Support

-In groups or pairs, we listen as others talk about what insights, desires, and discernment help them to make a decision to embark on the search for a province spirituality.
+We talk about what insights, desires, and discernment help you to make a decision to embark on the search for a spirituality of the Brothers of the Sacred Heart.

 Footnotes